stelviodev/stelvio/docs/guides/lambda.md

 !!! warning "IAM Auth"
     `auth="iam"` requires AWS Signature Version 4.
 Use for service-to-service calls or with CloudFront + OAC.
 Not suitable for browser apps.

+### Exposing a function along with other resources

+If you want to expose a function along with other resources, such as an API Gateway, you can use the [Cloudfront Router component](/guides/cloudfront-router/).

 ## Next Steps

 Now that you understand Lambda functions and layers in Stelvio, you might want to explore: